javiorfo/nvim-fuel/README.md

-# nvim-flame
+# nvim-fuel
+### Fuel for your programs.
-*nvim-flame is a Neovim plugin for running a main or script in several languages.
+*nvim-fuel is a Neovim plugin for running a main or script in several languages.
 This is meant to be useful for practicing and maybe teaching.*

 ## Caveats
 - To use this plugin in a particular language, **the compiler or language itself needs to be installed**.